The Dutch House (novel): Plot

-Danny Conroy grows up in an elaborate mansion in Elkins Park known as the Dutch House, and is raised by his real estate investor father and his older sister Maeve, his mother having abandoned the family years earlier.
+Danny Conroy grows up in an elaborate mansion in Elkins Park, Pennsylvania known as the Dutch House, and is raised by his real estate investor father and his older sister Maeve; his mother had abandoned the family years earlier.

 Danny's father Cyril is an emotionally distant man but raises his children to understand his business which involves investing in real estate and working as a landlord and property manager.
 Cyril eventually introduces the children to Andrea, a much younger woman with two daughters of her own, Norma and Bright.
 While Maeve and Danny do not like Andrea, Cyril eventually marries her, the two having bonded over their love of the Dutch house.

-Nevertheless Cyril and Andrea's marriage is not a success and Andrea maintains a distance between herself and the Conroy children.
+Nevertheless, Cyril and Andrea's marriage is not a success and Andrea maintains a distance between herself and the Conroy children.
 When Danny is 15 and Maeve is 22 their father abruptly dies of a heart attack at work.
 His employees call in Maeve who calls Danny and no one thinks to inform Andrea until later.
 Two weeks later Andrea, having assured herself of the fact that her husband's property passed entirely to her, kicks Danny out of the house and fires the housekeeper and cook who have acted as surrogate mothers to the Conroy children.
 An infuriated Maeve discovers that the only thing she could possibly access is a trust fund for education set up in the names of Danny, Norma and Bright.
 Maeve decides to send Danny to the most expensive schools she can find in order to drain the trust sending Danny to Choate Rosemary Hall, Columbia University, and to Columbia Medical School.

 While training at medical school Danny meets Celeste, a bright young woman who could have been a doctor herself but because of the time period decides to be a doctor's wife instead.
 Danny is shocked when she proposes they marry his first year of medical school and he decides not to, a decision Celeste blames on Maeve.
 Danny completes medical school while dreaming of owning a real estate empire.
 Shortly before he must choose his graduation plans he manages to acquire, and then immediately sell, two parking lots on a tip from his mentor.
 Danny uses the money to launch a successful career in real estate.
 He then marries Celeste.
 They have two children, a girl named May and a boy named Kevin.
 Though Danny is financially successful Celeste grows increasingly bitter that he never used his medical degree and puts the blame for the strain of their marriage on Maeve.